Becoming a Prophetic Community

 A. Test the prophet: We do this primarily by relationship:

-Fresh Wind members are asked to be slow to receive prophetic words from those you don’t know for a fact love you.
+It is wise to be slow to receive prophetic words from those you don’t know for a fact love you.

 Remember, we can’t control the prophets, but you can and should always test them.